Jewellery as portable art

 Linda McFarlane’s work as a jeweller has come as a logical extension of her original training and lifelong interest in fashion, design and textile arts.
 She likes to explore the possibilities presented by the use of simple materials and forms, making the most of their varied characteristics, textures, colours, and reflective qualities.

 Linda McFarlane places particular emphasis on combinations of opposites in her work and plays with generic contrasts such as light and dark, rough and smooth, shiny and dull.
 She has made a special range of environmental jewellery for GroundWork gallery using natural materials such as stone, shell, lava and leather and experimenting with some new combinations of materials and designs.
 Linda’s background is in textile design and teaching and she lives and works in Norwich.

-Kate Marshall lives and works in Devon.
-She studied fine art and art history at Goldsmiths University of the Arts, London, followed by an MA in Fine Art as Contemporary Practice at Falmouth.
-Although she is not immune to the joys of highly cut precious stones, she loves to work with less glitzy pebbles.
+Although Kate Marshall is not immune to the joys of highly cut precious stones, she loves to work with less glitzy pebbles.
 She finds the subtlety of found stones beautiful, and all the more so, because she knows they haven’t been acquired through exploitative working conditions, or extraction methods which damage the environment.